amoxley-dev/PokeMap/README.md

 - When user clicks on Pokemon name in sidebar they will be able to get more info about Pokemon.
 - Info includes encounter rates & methods, PokeDex number, type, and sprite image.

+## Technologies

+- JavaScript
+- HTML5
+- CSS3
+- Webpack
+- Babel
+- PokeApi
+- Leaflet

+## Implementation Timeline

+- Day 1: Research Leaflet/css to understand how to create an interactable map.
+Have a map that correctly sends back coordinates clicked on
+- Day 2: Work on Pokemon sidebar list.
+Make is scalable for any number of inputs.
+Just name, pokedex num, and if possible small sprite
+- Day 3: Connect map coordinates to pokemon at coordinate and make those Pokemon appear in the list
+- Day 4: Make Pokemon info box apear when name is clicked on, determine parameters and fill them in.
+- Day 5: Optimize what is currently there.
+Fixing any bugs.
+- Day 6: Use CSS to stlye.
+- Day 7: Impliment finishing touches.